Lurker00/DX200-firmware/README.md

 4. Turn DX200 off, then on, and only then make operations that may need write access to the SD card.

 ## Flash DX200 firmware using rkflashtool (Mac/Linux)
-First of all, you need to download a zip archive with "-rkflashtool" suffix, which contains two files: `boot.img` and `system.img`.
-You need to install [rkflashtool version 6.1 or later](https://sourceforge.net/projects/rkflashtool/files/).
+You need to have installed [rkflashtool version 6.1 or later](https://sourceforge.net/projects/rkflashtool/files/).
 For Lunux, you have to build it from the source code.
 For MacOS, you can build it yourself as well, but there are pre-built binaries, also in [Homebrew](http://brewformulas.org/Rkflashtool).

+Then, you need to download a zip archive with "-rkflashtool" suffix, which contains two files: `boot.img` and `system.img`, and unzip it.
+If you have downloaded and unzipped it into your `Download` folder, the path is `/Users/username/Downloads` with your actual user name.

 ### Install Homebrew and rkflashtool
-These steps you need to perform only once, to set up the required environment:
-* Open `Terminal` from your Mac Utility folder.
+These steps you need to perform only once, to set up the required environment.
+Open **Terminal** from your Mac Utility folder.
 Copy and paste the following line into the command prompt and hit Enter:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null

-* Copy and paste the following command and hit Enter:
+Copy and paste the following command and hit Enter:

     brew install rkflashtool

 The steps above are taken from a [forum post by Likeimthere](https://www.head-fi.org/threads/791531/page-501#post-13649223).

+### Prepare DX200 for firmware loading
 1. Turn DX200 off.
 2. Press and hold Pause/Play button.
 3. Connect DX200 to your computer via USB.